-In addition to the requirements for their major, students must meet requirements for the Teacher Education Program, which include the requirements for Admission to Teacher Education, Entry to the Professional Stage, and Program Completion.
-For information on these requirements, consult the Student Academic Services in the College of Education.
+In addition to the requirements for their major, students must meet requirements for the Teacher Education Program,

 Passage of the PRAXIS II Series content area examinations is required prior to entry into the professional stage for all candidates in the teacher education program.
 For the most current PRAXIS information required for test(s) in your content area, visit the South Carolina Department of Education website: http://ed.sc.gov/agency/se/Educator-Certification-Recruitment-and-Preparation/Certification/Required-Examinations.cfm.